 - 2 to 3 Tbsp. homemade pesto sauce, heated through

 In a non-stick skillet or frying pan, heat olive oil over moderately high heat until very hot.

 Season the scallops with toasted sesame ginger seasonings (or with salt and pepper).

 Add the scallops to the pan and cook until browned, about 1 to 2 minutes.

 Drizzle on top with soy sauce.
 Add butter to the scallops.

 Turn and cook until browned on the other side, about 2 minutes.
 Add lemon juice on top while cooking.
 Turn again to cook for about another minute or so.
 About 3 minutes per side.

-Arrange dinner plates with a tablespoon of pesto sauce in the center of each plate.
+Arrange dinner plates with a tablespoon of warm pesto sauce in the center of each plate.

 Lay 3 or 4 scallops on each plate.
 Optional: Add fresh cracked pepper on top.